nicobrinkkemper/gabr.sh/README.md

 git push origin :refs/tags/1.0.1
 ```
 This is hard to remember next time you'd need it.
-Besides I have a lot of tags to delete.
+Or say you have a lot of tags to delete.
 Now consider the following function.
 ```bash
 set -eu